South Shields: Education

-South Shields is home to South Tyneside College, one of the two leading maritime training centres in the UK, with facilities including a marine safety training centre and a simulated ship's bridge for the training of deck officers.
+South Shields is home to South Tyneside College, one of the two leading maritime training centres in the UK; it has facilities including a marine safety training centre and a simulated ship's bridge for the training of deck officers.
 The college was also home to the only planetarium in the region, and to an observatory; and in its time was a popular visitor attraction for local schools and visitors in general.
 The observatory was used for 20 years and in 2008 it was deemed redundant to the future curriculum needs of the college.
 The domed room that housed the planetarium is now a mosque.
 The college provides a wide range of other flexible vocational and training courses.

 Local schooling is generally regarded as being very good, which is reflected in continuing improvements to school results and independent inspections.

 In 2007, Brinkburn Comprehensive and King George V Comprehensive merged forming South Shields Community School.
 The new school was built at a cost of £19 million on the King George V School site and was opened in September 2011.
 However this school closed in 2020.

-St Mary's C of E Primary School was a Christian voluntary aided school educating children aged 3–11 located in South Shields.
+St Mary's C of E primary school was a Christian voluntary aided school educating children aged 3–11 located in South Shields.
 The school was founded in 1867 to provide education for the children of the labouring and manufacturing and poorer classes, with regard to the principles of the established church of the same name which was affiliated with the school.
 This school closed July 2008.
 Demolition of the school began early October 2016 and was finalised late November 2016.